MeWs-byte/VisitorEnumerator/README.md

 This webpage, crafted by MacMeow, serves as an educational showcase, highlighting the extent of information that users inadvertently share while browsing the internet.

 On the left, you'll find an array of details that can be gathered about your device and browser settings.
-To the right, observe a real-time log of your actions, capturing every keystroke and interaction within this window.
+In the middle, observe a real-time log of your actions, capturing every keystroke and interaction within this window.
+On the right witness your ip location data.

 Please note that this demonstration is purely for educational purposes; rest assured, no visitor information is permanently recorded or stored.